 All fields on the Complete Session form will be available to be filled in, but not all costs may be claimed by every client.
 In the Apportionment section, under the Cost Claiming column, each client will have an indicator of whether they are allowed to claim the costs for that section.
 This status can be different for each client in each section of the form.
 When claiming transport services this may be Allow or Prevent.
 SD records will only be created for transport services that the client is allowed to claim, but all data entered into the form will be recorded for data collection purposes within your organisation.

-- If any non-labour travel expenses were incurred, click on the Add Expense button in the Transport Non-Labour Expenses section.
+- If any non-labour transport expenses were incurred, click on the Add Expense button in the Transport Non-Labour Expenses section.
+Note that you must enter a zero or greater value in the related Total Time Transporting Client or Total Distance Transporting Client fields in order to generate a service delivered record for the expense.

 Transport non-labour expenses